swiftcoder2020/milestone_project_1/README.md

 section, the background colour of some contents such as the skills & projects features and the colour of the icons prior to it being hovered over.
-* #3066BE - True Blue will be used as the font colour prior to hovering over the navigational links, the underlined colour which expandsonce the mouse cursor has hovered over the navigational link, the main headings within the contents, the buttons included in the carousel & contact form and also as the focal point of the footer as a background colour.
+* #3066BE - True Blue will be used as the font colour prior to hovering over the navigational links, the underlined colour which expands once the mouse cursor has hovered over the navigational link, the main headings within the contents, the buttons included in the carousel & contact form and also as the focal point of the footer as a background colour.
 * D4D4D4 - Light Grey appears as the colour for the shadowed effect within the content to add extra